electron/osx-sign/README.md

 Code-signing for Electron-packed OS X apps.

-Please checkout our [Wiki](https://github.com/sethlu/electron-osx-sign/wiki) hosted on GitHub for walkthroughs and notes from past projects shipped with `electron-packager` and `electron-osx-sign`.
+Please visit our [Wiki](https://github.com/sethlu/electron-osx-sign/wiki) hosted here on GitHub for walk-throughs and notes from past projects shipped with `electron-packager` and `electron-osx-sign`.

 *Note: The signing procedure implemented in this package follows what described in [Mac App Store Submission Guide](https://github.com/atom/electron/blob/master/docs/tutorial/mac-app-store-submission-guide.md).*